-- (1) Section 1: Contract Modifications - (A) Any proposed modification, notwithstanding the value of the modification, that would materially change the scope of a Contract previously approved by the Judiciary per Article I must be reapproved at the same approval level. - (B) As a general rule, goods or services that are outside the scope of a Contract must be procured through one of the source selection methods prescribed in this policy document rather than by modifying the existing Contract.
-To determine whether a proposed modification is outside the scope of the existing Contract, consider whether the modification could have affected the competition at the time the original Solicitation was issued. - (C) Procurement Officers and Using Units should seek guidance from the Judiciary's Managing Legal Counsel, or designee, within the Administrative Office of the Courts, and the appropriate approval authority, when deciding if proposed work may be accomplished through a Contract Modification or if it requires a new Contract action. - (2) Section 2: Contract Renewal Options - (A) A valid Contract renewal Option is one where the Judiciary alone holds the power to exercise the Option, and the Option price is fixed in, or is objectively ascertainable under, the terms of the original Contract.
+(1) Contract Modifications

+- (A) Goods and services that are outside the scope of an existing Contract must be procured through one of the source selection methods prescribed in this Policy document rather than by modifying the existing Contract.
+The Director, or designee, shall determine whether a proposed modification is outside the scope of the existing Contract, considering whether the proposed modification may have affected the competition at the time the original Solicitation was issued. - (B) The Director may seek guidance from the Managing Legal Counsel, or designee, when deciding if proposed work may be accomplished through a Contract Modification or if it requires a new Contract action.

+(2) Contract Renewal Options

+- (A) A valid Contract renewal Option is one where the Judiciary alone holds the power to exercise the Option, and the Option price is fixed in, or is objectively ascertainable under, the terms of the original Contract.
 Exercise of a renewal Option is not considered a Contract Modification.
-The Procurement Officer may exercise a renewal Option before the expiration of the Contract.

-- (B) Bid or Proposal Solicitation containing Options to extend must include the following: - (i) Statement that the Judiciary has the unilateral right to exercise any Option(s); - (ii) Time frame for the initial period of performance (initial term); - (iii) Number of and time periods covered by Option periods; and, - (iv) Notice that the original Bid/offer must set forth the pricing for both the initial term and the Option periods (or Option quantities). - (C) Contracts containing Options must include the following: - (i) Statement that the Judiciary has the unilateral right to exercise any Option(s). - (ii) Time frame for the initial period of performance (initial term). - (iii) Number of and time periods covered by Option periods; and, - (iv) Pricing for both the initial term and the Option periods (or Option quantities). - (D) The exercise of a Contract Option must be approved by the appropriate authority and renewed before the initial term, or before any previously renewed Option term expires.
-A Contract which has expired may not be reinstated through modification or by the exercise of Options. - (3) Section 3: Extensions
+The Procurement Officer may exercise a renewal Option before the expiration of the Contract. - (B) Bid or Proposal Solicitation containing Options to extend must include the following: - (i) Statement that the Judiciary has the unilateral right to exercise any Option(s); - (ii) Time frame for the initial period of performance (initial term); - (iii) Number of and time periods covered by Option periods; and, - (iv) Notice that the original Bid/offer must set forth the pricing for both the initial term and the Option periods (or Option quantities).

+- (C) Contracts containing Options must include the following: - (i) Statement that the Judiciary has the unilateral right to exercise any Option(s). - (ii) Time frame for the initial period of performance (initial term). - (iii) Number of and time periods covered by Option periods; and, - (iv) Pricing for both the initial term and the Option periods (or Option quantities). - (D) The exercise of a Contract Option must be approved by the appropriate authority and renewed before the initial term, or before any previously renewed Option term expires.
+A Contract which has expired may not be reinstated through modification or by the exercise of Options.

+(3) Extensions